dirakx1/ai/LLMOps/README.md

 * Mllops for LLMs (LLMops) is different than LLM system design
 ## LLMops:
 * experimenting FM,
-* promp desing and management, s
+* prompt desing and management,
-* upervised-tunning,
+* supervised-tunning,
 * monitoring,
 * evaluation